Shortness of Breath: Common Causes & When to Worry

 6. Respiratory illnesses

-- Asthma: Difficulty breathing starts suddenly, and can feel like suffocation or cause chest pain.
-Symptoms like coughing and prolonged expiration may also occur.
+• Asthma: Difficulty breathing starts suddenly, and can feel like suffocation or cause chest pain.
+Symptoms like coughing and prolonged exhalation may also occur;

-- COPD: Shortness of breath begins slowly and worsens over days.
+• COPD: Shortness of breath begins slowly and worsens over days.
 It normally affects people with a history of bronchitis or emphysema.
-It occurs with a strong, productive cough and prolonged expiration.
+It is associated with a strong, productive cough and prolonged exhalation;

-- Pneumonia: Shortness of breath comes on gradually and worsens overtime.
-You may also experience back or lung pain when breathing, fever and a cough.
+• Pneumonia: Shortness of breath comes on gradually and worsens over time.
+You may also experience back pain or pain in the lungs when breathing as well as fever and a cough;

-- Pneumothorax: Shortness of breath starts suddenly and is associated with back or lung pain with breathing.
+• Pneumothorax: Shortness of breath starts suddenly and is associated with back pain or pain in the lungs with breathing;

-- Embolus: Shortness of breath starts suddenly.
+• Embolus: Shortness of breath starts suddenly.
 This condition mostly affects people who recently underwent surgery, people who are on bedrest, and women who take birth control.
-It can also occur with coughing, chest pain and fainting.
+Other symptoms may include coughing, chest pain, and fainting.

-What to do: With a cold or flu, you can take cough syrup to improve the cough.
-Learn about the different medicines available for different types of cough.
-You can also perform nasal irrigations to improve your breathing.
-More serious conditions require monitoring by a doctor, with appropriate treatment that involves medication and respiratory therapy.
+What to do: For colds or flu, cough syrup can help ease coughing.
+You can also perform nasal irrigation to improve your breathing.
+Serious conditions require ongoing monitoring by a doctor, along with targeted treatments such as medications and respiratory therapy.

 7. Objects in the airway

-What to do: When an object if found in the nose or can be easily removed from the mouth, you can try to retrieve it very carefully using tweezers.
-It is safest to lay the person on their side to remove objects obstructing the airway.
-If you are unable to retrieve the object, you should call for medical assistance immediately.
+What to do: If you find an object in the nose or can easily remove one from the mouth, carefully use tweezers to retrieve it.
+For safety, lay the person on their side when removing airway obstructions.
+If unsuccessful, call for medical help immediately.

 8. Allergic reaction

 In this case, shortness of breath starts suddenly.
-It can be triggered by a medication, a food or insect bite.
+It can be triggered by a medication, food, or an insect bite.

 9. Obesity

-Excess weight and obesity can also cause shortness of breath when lying or sleeping.
-Extra weight can diminish the lungs’ capacity to expand with inspiration.
+Overweight and obesity can also cause shortness of breath when lying down or sleeping.
+Extra weight can diminish lung capacity by limiting lung expansion during inspiration.

 What to do: In order to breathe better with less effort, you can use extra pillows to sleep in a more upright position.
-The priority here would be to lose weight, with guidance from a registered dietitian.
+Prioritize weight loss under guidance from a registered dietitian.
+For more information, see obesity treatment.

 10. Neuromuscular disease